rnapier/cocoaphony-blog/source/_posts/2019-04-20-start-with-a-protocol.markdown

 ## Setting the stage

 In the next several articles, I'll be developing a very common system, a general-purpose networking stack that can fetch data asynchronously and decode arbitrary types.
 You may have built a system like this yourself in Swift.
 You may have used a framework that does it.
 The point of this exercise isn't really the end result (though I think it's quite useful code), but the process.
 What questions should you ask, and when, and how do you know what good answers look like?
-And most importantly, how does this "protocol oriented programming" thing guide us?
+And most importantly, how does this "protocol-oriented" thing guide us?
 How is it different than other approaches?

 So to get started, I want to show a common starting point that never goes well for me.
 I've tried to build it this way several times myself, and I always find myself in a corner eventually.
 I see a lot of other people make this same mistake.